-- Are flexible in scale with results totaling four to one hundred completed Libraries or more.
-A team of two to four people can assemble a Library in 90 minutes or less.
+- Are flexible in scale with results totaling four to one-hundred completed libraries or more.

 - Require no experience or special skills; everyone can participate.

-- Result in finished Libraries that can be distributed to event participants, local organizations and individuals, or returned to Little Free Library for distribution through its Impact Fund program.
+- Result in finished libraries that can be distributed locally or through Little Free Library’s Impact Library Program.

 Little Free Library:

 - Can provide on-site staff support.

 - Can assist in distribution of finished libraries to a designated community or through its Impact Library program.

 - Attendees get involved by bringing and donating gently-used books, or purchasing new books to add to each library.